 Our sample consists of $21$ galaxy clusters.
 We include $16$ of the $20$ galaxy clusters in the ESO Distant Cluster Survey \citep[EDisCS;][]{White05}; see \S\ref{sec:ldptargets} for details of the four clusters not observed.
 We also include the seven clusters found serendipitously in this survey.
 Of these $23$ LDP-observed clusters, two are removed from the analysis for reasons given in \S\ref{sec:ldpz}, resulting in $21$ clusters in our final sample.
 We present basic information on the clusters in Table~1.

 The EDisCS clusters were drawn from candidates in the Las Campanas Distant Cluster Survey \citep{Gonzalez01} identified as surface brightness enhancements in the image background.
-They lie in a band from $\approx 10$--$14$~hr in right ascension and $\approx -13$ to $-11$~degrees in declination.
-They span a redshift range from $z=0.4$ to $0.8$ and cover a spread in velocity dispersion ($\sigma$) in the range $\approx 200$--$1200$~km~s$^{-1}$ \citep{Halliday04,MilvangJensen08}, a wider range of $\sigma$ than other cluster samples at these redshifts and more representative of the progenitors of $z\sim0$ clusters \citep{MilvangJensen08}.
+They lie in a band from $\approx 10$--$14$~hr in R.A. and $\approx -13$ to $-11$~degrees in decl.
+They span a redshift range from $z=0.4$ to $0.8$ and cover a spread in velocity dispersion ($\sigma$) in the range of $\approx 200$--$1200$~km~s$^{-1}$ \citep{Halliday04,MilvangJensen08}, a wider range of $\sigma$ than other cluster samples at these redshifts and more representative of the progenitors of $z\sim0$ clusters \citep{MilvangJensen08}.

-We have a variety of data on the cluster cores (the central $\approx6.5' \times 6.5'$ FOV), with deep ($I\ltsim 25$) optical imaging from the FOcal Reducer and low dispersion Spectrograph (FORS2) on the Very Large Telescope (VLT) \citep{White05}, near-infrared imaging from the Son OF ISAAC (SOFI) at the New Technology Telescope \citep{White05}, and optical VLT spectroscopy \citep{Halliday04,MilvangJensen08}, weak-lensing maps \citep{Clowe06}, galaxy morphologies \citep{Desai07,Simard09}, fundamental plane parameters \citep{Saglia10}, brightest cluster galaxy identifications \citep{Whiley08}, and MIPS-based star-formation rates \citep{Finn05,Finn10}.
-Wide-field imaging in the mid-infrared with MIPS ($\sim50' \times 20'$ FOV) and ultra-violet with GALEX ($\approx38'$ radius FOV) also exist for cluster subsets, but do not appear in this study.
+We have a variety of data on the cluster cores (the central $\approx6.5' \times 6.5'$ field of view [FOV]), with deep ($I\ltsim 25$) optical imaging from the FOcal Reducer and low dispersion Spectrograph (FORS2) on the Very Large Telescope \citep[VLT;][]{White05}, near-infrared (NIR) imaging from the Son OF ISAAC (SOFI) at the New Technology Telescope \citep{White05}, and optical VLT spectroscopy \citep{Halliday04,MilvangJensen08}, weak-lensing maps \citep{Clowe06}, galaxy morphologies \citep{Desai07,Simard09}, fundamental plane parameters \citep{Saglia10}, brightest cluster galaxy identifications \citep{Whiley08}, and MIPS-based star-formation rates \citep{Finn05,Finn10}.
+Wide-field imaging in the mid-infrared with MIPS ($\sim50' \times 20'$ FOV) and ultraviolet with \textit{Galaxy Evolution Explorer} ($\approx38'$ radius FOV) also exists for cluster subsets but does not appear in this study.

-\section{Wide-Field Imaging Data}
+\section{Wide-field Imaging Data}